-The Automotive Service Education Program (ASEP) and TSEP was designed by General Motors and Gateway Community College.
-This unique, cooperative program trains students for a challenging career in a General Motors and AC Delco-TSEP sponsored garage.
-Through a special arrangement, students attend classes and labs at the North Haven Campus and then work full-time at a sponsoring GM or TSEP garage.
+The Automotive Service Education Program (ASEP) was designed by General Motors and Gateway Community College.
+This unique, cooperative program trains students for a challenging career in a General Motors and AC Delco sponsored automotive repair facilities.
+Through a special arrangement, students attend classes and labs at the North Haven Campus and then work full-time at a sponsoring GM or AC Delco garage.
+Students in the ASEP program receive state-of-the-art instruction on General Motors' products.
+Vehicles, parts, engines, tools, training manuals, and materials are provided by General Motors Corporation.